 The SA report submission requirement is not waived.
-If the Grant Recipient is able to submit the SA report (s) at a later time after becoming re-eligible to receive TxCDBG funding, it must immediately submit the single audit (s) to TDA.
+If the Grant Recipient is able to submit the SA report (s) at a later time after becoming re-eligible to receive TxCDBG funding, it must immediately provide TDA with documentation confirming that the reports have been accepted by the FAC.